Volunteer in Kenya – Most affordable volunteer programs with IKPVA!!

 Start dates of the volunteer programs: 1st and 3rd Mondays of the month;

-5 different projects to choose from:
+Choose from 5 different projects to volunteer in Kenya:

 Childcare Volunteering at Cannan Orphanage